seiscomp-macOS/seiscomp/README-macOS.md

 On INTEL Mac the default Homebrew directory location is in: `/usr/local/` On Apple Silicon Mac the default Homebrew directory location is in: `/opt/homebrew/opt/`

-Python 3.11 is recommended since Python 3.12 has compatibility issues with seedlink.
+Python 3.12 and Python 3.13 work and are recommended.

-First install Python v3.11 with NumPy, which needs to be installed as a site-package with pip3.
+First install Python v3.12 or 3.13 with NumPy, which needs to be installed as a site-package with pip3.

 ```
-brew install python@3.11
+brew install python@3.13
 brew install numpy
-pip3.11 install numpy
+pip3.13 install numpy
 ```

 Continue installing macOS dependencies with: